Road results including English National Road Relays (plus report and extra photos), April 4-9, 2022 - AW

 With this being the first men’s 12 and women’s 6-stage race for three years, many of the men put their faster times down to the new shoe technology, while the overall women’s team times were affected by the absence of the three area champions.
 Further, the failure of multi-time previous winners Leeds and Aldershot to put in an appearance was also a poor reflection on the sport.

-Many reasons were given by team managers for absences and they included coaches taking their charges for warm weather or altitude training, thereby denying their athletes the chance of championship medals.
+Many reasons were given by team managers for absences and they included coaches taking their charges for warm weather or altitude training.

 Men